Location Remarketing, Or Place Based Remarketing

 Place Based Remarketing serves ads to people based on where we’ve seen their device IDs.
 If you want to define your target as people who have recently been to your restaurant, a chain of restaurants, a series of stores, parks, clubs, areas like Hollywood and Vine, business conferences, etc, we can serve ads to people after they’ve been there.

-This works for small businesses – if you have $500 to run in ad spend for your restaurant you can take advantage of this targeting.
+This works for small businesses – if you have $500 to run in ad spend for your restaurant, you can take advantage of this targeting.
 If you have a product that’s sold at 7-Eleven, we can see the people who want into 7-Eleven and serve the ads for your product even when they aren’t in the store.
+This 7-Eleven remarketing can be activated if you have a partner like Brill Media that has the location remarketing tools in place.
 Scale is immense, and the targeting can be carried out at locations across the US and internationally.

 Another element of this ecosystem is the ability to collect device IDs of your best customers.
 For example, if you want to identify the people who clicked on your ads, or go to your store a lot, you can capture their device IDs and serve ads whenever you want to activate that audience.
 For movie companies this is amazing because we are able to track the users who go to movie theaters a lot.
 This heavy movie going audience account for a high percentage of overall movie tickets sold, so it makes sense for a Sony Pictures or Universal to want to reach these users repeatedly.
 This data becomes more valuable when you layer on demographic targeting by age, gender and interests.